eclipse-openj9/openj9-docs/docs/xlp.md

 ## Limitation and workaround

 The VM ends if insufficient operating system resources are available to satisfy the request.
 However, an error message is not issued.
-This limitation and a workaround for verifying the page size that is used can be found in [J9 issues and limitations](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/user/limitations_8.html "Known issues or limitations that you might encounter in specific system environments, or configurations.").
+There are a number of reasons why the VM cannot honor a large page request.
+For example, there might be insufficient large pages available on the system at the time of the request.
+To check whether the `-Xlp` request was honored, you can review the output from `-verbose:gc`.
+Look for the attributes `requestedPageSize` and `pageSize` in the `-verbose:gc` log file.
+The attribute `requestedPageSize` contains the value specified by `-Xlp`.
+The attribute `pageSize` is the actual page size used by the VM.

 ## See also